-We think of our job as a profession.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question these days that real estate appraisal can definitely be dubbed a profession rather than a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+By and large, appraising a long term career.
+The rigors of becoming a licensed appraiser have increased more than ever in the past.
+So it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-We have a great deal of responsibilities as appraisers but our main duty is to our clients.
-More often than not, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you desire to obtain a copy of an appraisal report, you generally have to request it through your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and maintaining an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
+We have many responsibilities as appraisers but our main duty is to our clients.
+Typically, for a standard residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have certain duties of privacy to their clients, and as a homeowner, if you want a copy of an appraisal report, you normally have to get it through your lender.
+Other responsibilities also include, accurate sums appropriate to the parameters of the report, acquiring and keeping an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
 Here at H.M.
-Hoffman & Company, we take these ethical responsibilities very to heart.
+Hoffman & Company, we take these ethical responsibilities very seriously.

 H.M.
-Hoffman & Company has an established reputation for completing appraisals with the highest of ethics.
+Hoffman & Company has worked hard for its reputation for performing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers will often need to consider the interests of third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
+Typically the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must keep their work files for a minimum of five years - at H.M.
-Hoffman & Company you can rest assured that we abide by that rule.
+Appraisers also have duties outside of boundaries of clients and others.
+For example, appraisers must keep their work files for a minimum of five years - something else H.M.
+Hoffman & Company diligently adheres to.

-When creating reports, we follow the highest ethical standards possible.
-Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We only perform to the highest ethical standards possible.
+We don't do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We can't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would invite appraisal fraud since increasing the value of the home would up the fee.
-We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional organizations to which an appraiser belongs.
+That is probably the appraisal professions biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+We don't do that.
+Other improper practices may be defined by state law or professional societies that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.

 With H.M.
-Hoffman & Company, you won't have any doubts that you're getting 100 percent ethical, honest service.
+Hoffman & Company, you can be assured of 100 percent ethical, honest service.